coq/coq/dev/doc/xml-protocol.md

 Here, the aim is to provide a "hands on" description of the XML protocol that coqtop and IDEs use to communicate.
-The protocol first appeared with Coq 8.5, and is used by CoqIDE.
-It will also be used in upcoming versions of Proof General.
+The protocol first appeared with Coq 8.5, and is used by CoqIDE, [vscoq](https://github.com/siegebell/vscoq/), and other user interfaces.

 A somewhat out-of-date description of the async state machine is [documented here](https://github.com/ejgallego/jscoq/blob/v8.10/etc/notes/coq-notes.md).